RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 For direct quotes, page numbers are only required when they are provided in the original work.
 Blogs or blog posts, however, do not have page numbers.
 In this case, since no page number is available, you can indicate the location of the quote in your writing.

-> In a post introducing the delights of Australian native food, Welcome to Country (2021) notes that if you have not 'explored Australian native Bush Food you are missing out on some incredible flavours, textures and nutritional benefits'.
+> In a post introducing the delights of Australian native food in the opening paragraph, Welcome to Country (6 August 2021) notes that if you have not 'explored Australian native Bush Food you are missing out on some incredible flavours, textures and nutritional benefits'.

 #### In-text reference: Paraphrasing

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

-> Australian native ingredients are nutritionally rich with wonderful flavours and textures (Welcome to Country 2020).
+> Australian native ingredients are nutritionally rich with wonderful flavours and textures (Welcome to Country 6 August 2020).

 > Mewburn (2020) identifies the complexities of writing in an academic style.